dawnwallet/dawn-key-management/README.md

 # KeyManagement

-Dawn Key Management provides a new sort of APIs that allows you to manage, create, update wallets and sign transactions in ETH.
+Dawn Key Management provides a new sort of APIs that allows you to manage, create, encrypt wallets and sign transactions in ETH.
 This package leverages the Secure Enclave to keep your keys protected.

 ## Installation